Q3 2019 A cryptocurrency (or crypto currency) is a digital asset des... More Anti-Money Laundering Report

 South Korea—Court Orders Exchange to Cover User’s Stolen Cryptocurrency

-On September 25, a South Korean court ruled that cryptocurrency exchange CoinOne must reimburse 25 million won ($20,800 USD) to a user after he was hacked.
+On September 25, a South Korean court ruled that A cryptocurrency exchange is a business that allows customer...
+More CoinOne must reimburse 25 million won ($20,800 USD) to a user after he was hacked.
 While the thief used the victim’s personal login credentials to steal 45 million won ($37,600 USD), a daily withdrawal limit of 20 million won was supposed to be in place and could have prevented the full amount from being taken.
 The victim also argued that the exchange should have blocked the foreign IP address the hacker was using to access his account because it was different than his normal access point.
 However, the judge in the case found that the exchange was not liable for this type of safeguard—just for the failure of the withdrawal limit.

 CoinOne is therefore responsible for covering the additional losses over the 20-million-won limit.